 Be sure to stay for feeding time, when you can witness fish and lobster in small, clear glass tanks munch on lunch.
-There’s nothing so mesmerizing as watching lobsters methodically stuff raw fish into their strange mouths using their smaller, unbanded claws.
+There’s nothing so weirdly mesmerizing as watching lobsters methodically stuff raw fish into their strange mouths using their smaller, un-banded claws.
 Open end of May through late-Sept, daily 10-5, closed Mon/Tues in Sept. $7 adults, $3 kids.

 Why take a tour boat when you can ride with the locals?
-This ferry trip also offers narrated tours of Boothbay Harbor, but you could be riding with workers carrying ladders and lunchboxes, or the locals with homes on Squirrel Island – a better deal for people watchers.
+This ferry trip also offers narrated tours of Boothbay Harbor.
+But you could be riding with workers carrying ladders and lunchboxes, or the locals with homes on Squirrel Island.
+This is a much better deal for people watchers.

-These 2 ½ hour cruises are offered June-August on select days only – and VERY popular.
+These 2 ½ hour cruises are offered June-August on select days only – and are VERY popular.
 The boat heads out to Eastern Egg Rock – the closest Puffin colony to Boothbay Harbor.
 Wed, Fri Sun at 10am, Tues 1pm. $35 per person.

 This much-photographed wooden pedestrian bridge connects East to West Boothbay Harbor, and is a glorious place to be when the sun sets.

-Browsing the theatrical, whimsical collection of unique housewares is free, though I do believe you’ll be tempted to purchase a thing or two.
+Browsing the theatrical, whimsical collection of unique housewares is free.
+Although I do believe you’ll be tempted to purchase a thing or two.
 My favorite; wildlife images on original 1870 Webster Dictionary pages.

 Restaurants In Boothbay Harbor